Cuis-Smalltalk/Learning-Cuis/SamplePackage2.md

 ![Cuis Window](SamplePkg/Sample-Package-041.png)

-The SystemWindow class>>open:label: method sets the window's _model_, invokes #buildMorphicWindow, sets the label (if any), and returns the window.
+The `SystemWindow class>>open:label:` method sets the window's _model_, invokes #buildMorphicWindow, sets the label (if any), and returns the window.

-So our next task is to go to the _instance_ side of the class and implement IEDictWindow>>buildMorphicWindow.
+So our next task is to go to the _instance_ side of the class and implement `IEDictWindow>>buildMorphicWindow`.

 ![Cuis Window](SamplePkg/Sample-Package-042.png)